 Why should businesses care about unclaimed property?

-Unclaimed property is a compliance concern often put on the backburner, but it is now being brought to light with governments eager to close the growing tax gap by embracing new technology and enforcement methods to guarantee they collect what is legally required.
-Ensuring your organization is in full compliance with UP regulations should be of utmost importance.
-Letting UP fall to the wayside may ultimately result in serious penalties and audits for your business.
-This can be avoided by working with the right partner to create a strategy that will streamline the UP compliance process.
+Unclaimed property is a compliance concern often put on the backburner, but it is constantly brought to light by state governments eager to close their growing budget gaps.
+Through third-party audit firms, states are embracing new technology and enforcement methods to maximize liability.
+Accordingly, ensuring your organization is fully compliant with UP laws and regulations should be of utmost importance.
+Ignoring your unclaimed property liabilities can be extremely costly.
+The best way to keep up to date with the ever change laws and stay in compliance is working with the right partner to create a strategy that will streamline the UP compliance process.